Tomasuh/Tomasuh.github.io/_posts/2018-12-28-retefe-unpack.md

 <div style="text-align:center"><img src="/images/retefe/decoder-decode.png" width="60%" height="60%"></div>

-That the data actually becomes decoded can be verified by a debugger, watching the memory of the data buffer after the decoder function has run:
+That the data actually becomes decoded can be verified by a debugger, watching the memory of the buffer after the decoder function has ran:

 ![](/images/retefe/dbg.png)